-Well, welcome to this guide about the Dash cryptocurrency.
-Today it is my job to answer a wide range of questions all about this cryptocurrency, which in fact ranks 12th out of all cryptos!
+Well, welcome to the guide about the Dash cryptocurrency.
+Today I will answer a wide range of questions regarding this cryptocurrency that, in fact, ranks 15th out of all cryptos!

-The cryptocurrency Dash was launched in 2014 and has a total market capitalization of $2.4billion.
-I’m sure you will also be surprised to know that the name of this coin was changed twice before deciding on its final name — Dash.
+The cryptocurrency Dash was launched in 2014, and has a total market cap of $920 million.
+I’m sure that you will also be surprised to find out that the name of this coin was changed twice before deciding on its final name — Dash.
 But more on that later!

 In this guide, I will explain what the Dash cryptocurrency is, what makes it so special, and how Dash transactions work.
-Not only that, I will also talk about how secure the Dash cryptocurrency is and how it can be abused.
+Not only that, but I will also talk about how secure the Dash cryptocurrency is, and how it can be bought, stored and used.

 So, by the end of this guide, you will have a good understanding of the Dash cryptocurrency, as well as its uses and features.